 Gallery Systems

-For a more subtle and classy way ofhanging picture frames, using a gallery system (also known as picture rail system) would be a great idea.
+For a more subtle and classy way of hanging picture frames, using a gallery system (also known as picture rail system) would be a great idea.

 Picture rails are already built into some older houses, so all you folks with this advantage could skip installing one.
 But for those with a newer home, OGEE or OG picture rail can be purchased at some home improvement stores.
 It can be nailed to the studs, usually 1/2 to 1 inch below the ceiling, for better holding strength.
-You can also use our 6-foot gallery wall channel instead of installing picture rail molding.
+You can also use our 6-foot gallery wall channel

 When installing a Gallery Kit using OGEE rail molding, follow the instructions below: